UtsavTrivedi16/Kalah/README.md

 # OS and Tools
-Intellij Ultimate on Windows 10 64 bit
+Intellij Ultimate and JDK 1.7 on Windows 10 64 bit

 ## Play Game
 cd .\play_game\